-We look at concerns around teen weight loss, teenage nutrition and whether or not diets are safe for growing kids.
+We look at concerns around weight loss for teens, teenage nutrition, risks, and whether or not diets are safe for growing kids.

-Well according to research, about 1 in every 2 teenage girls and 1 in every 4 teenage boys have tried dieting in an attempt to change their bodies or lose weight.
+Well according to research, about 1 in 2 teenage girls and 1 in 4 teenage boys have tried dieting in an attempt to change their bodies or lose weight.
 Children as young as the age of seven start to worry about their weight and begin weight loss diets.
-A teen may seek dieting for weight loss for a multitude of reasons, but the most common factors that influence teen weight loss diets include – low self-esteem, body image issues, parents dieting or encouraging their teens to diet, peer pressure, weight-related teasing, and involvement in weight-related sports.
+A teen may seek dieting for weight loss for a multitude of reasons, but the most common factors that influence weight loss for teens include – low self-esteem, body image issues, parents dieting or encouraging their teens to diet, peer pressure, weight-related teasing, and involvement in weight-related sports.

-With that said, are teen weight loss diets safe and do they pose any risks to their growth and development?
+With that said, is weight loss for teens safe and does it pose any risks to their growth and development?
 And should weight loss diets even be recommended for teens who are overweight?
-Let’s look at research to find out.
+Let’s look at the research to find out.

 First, let’s go over the nutritional needs of teens at this life stage, and how they may differ from that of adults.
 Adequate nutrition is of critical importance during these years in order to support important growth and development, which is why macronutrients and micronutrients needs are higher for a teen’s growing body.